Renault 70 hp: Design and development

-As with other Renault air cooled V-8s, the engine has an early form of reduction gearing where the propeller is fixed to the end of the camshaft and turns at half engine speed.
+As with other Renault air cooled V8s, the engine has an early form of reduction gearing where the propeller is fixed to the end of the camshaft and turns at half engine speed.
 This method of gearing allowed the engine and propeller to be run close to their optimum speeds without the additional weight penalty of a gearbox.
 Engines intended for pusher aircraft were fitted with a centrifugal blower which fed cooling air over the large finned cast iron cylinders.

 Compared to contemporary air cooled rotary engines built by Gnome, the 70 hp Renault had a worse power to weight ratio but better fuel economy.
 Aircraft powered by the Renault 70 hp set distance and duration records in 1912.

 The first military orders were placed in 1911 with 81 engines delivered to the French army for use in Farman observation aircraft.
 In 1912 Farman aircraft powered by the Renault 70 hp equipped two out of the five French squadrons.

 In the United Kingdom the 70 hp air cooled V8 model was manufactured by Renault's British subsidiary and their licensees; Rolls Royce, Wolseley and Airco.
 Renault refused to sell licenses to German firms in the years before WW1.

+In Japan, the Provisional Military Balloon Research Association began assembling Renault 70 hp aircraft engines from imported components as early as 1913.
+From 1915, unlicensed copies were manufactured by the workshops of Dr Kishi Kazuta.
+Mitsubishi commenced licensed production at its Kobe plant in 1916, marking the company's entry into aircraft engine manufacture; a total of 15 engines were completed.